Sznapsollo/AKHomeAutomation/README.md

 - allows to define PIR sensor(s) connected to Raspberry pi and basing on their signal can operate defined devices and/or trigger alarm/sen alarm mails
 - can be easily integrated with Google Voice kit to use voice commands.
 Example script in one of my repositories.

-### How it looks - Demo
+### How it looks - DEMO Time!
 - under **<a href="http://cultrides.com/test/Github/AKHomeAutomation" target="_blank">UI Demo address</a>** you can have a peek at user interface of AKHomeAutomation.
-It is just UI deployed on shared host with no functionality attached so you will not be able to actually operate predefined devices or change their data.
-It is just to present UI how it displays nodes, scheduling options  etc. It is generated from same nodes.json, settings.json that are uploaded here.
+It is deployed on shared host with no functionality attached so you will not be able to actually operate predefined devices - they are just for show.
+However User will have option to change items data(admin->items tab) and perform edits, adds, deletes, reorders - changes will be limited to individual visitor session.
+This Demo is to present UI, how it displays nodes, scheduling options  etc. It is generated from same nodes.json, sensors.json, settings.json that are uploaded here.

 ## Installation & Usage